 5. Don’t Forget Third-Party Stakeholders

-A thorough brand audit shouldn’t just review consumers, competitors, and employees.
+A thorough brand discovery shouldn’t just review consumers, competitors, and employees.
 It should also include a review of how other stakeholders perceive your brand and their expectations for it.
 Investors, journalists, and vendors matter, too.
 Be sure to gather their opinions, published comments, and so on.